citizensadvice/react-combo-boxes/docs/combo_box.md

 ### `managedFocus` (`Boolean`)

-By default this is `true`.
+By default this is `true`, expect on non-Safari browser on a Mac.
 It means the browser focus follows the current selected option.

 If `false` the combo box element remains focused and the current selected option is marked with `aria-activedescendant`.
-This method is found to have incomplete compatibility with many screen-readers.

 ### `onLayoutListBox` (`Function`)